Şıra

-Şıra, şire, or sira is a Turkish non-alcoholic drink made from slightly fermented grape juice.
-It tastes sweet due to the high fructose it contains.
-Its colour is terracotta.
-It's mostly served with İskender kebap.
-A flavored version of şıra is served in the Marmara Region with the name of hardaliye.
+Şıra, şire, or shira is a Turkish non-alcoholic drink made from slightly fermented grape juice.
+It tastes sweet due to its high fructose content, and it is terracotta in colour.
+It is mostly served with Iskender kebap.

+A flavored version of şıra is served in the Marmara region with the name of hardaliye.
 Hardaliye is basically a şıra aromatized in mustard seeds and cherry leaves for 15 days.
 Hardaliye is usually served in special occasions as an appetizer.